graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-Even if the selection set for `@key(fields: "…")` is syntactically valid, field reference within that selection set must also refer to **actual** fields on the annotated type.
+Even if the selection set for `@key(fields: "…")` is syntactically valid, field references within that selection set must also refer to **actual** fields on the annotated type.
 This includes nested selections, which must appear on the corresponding return type.
 If any referenced field is missing or incorrectly named, composition fails with a `KEY_INVALID_FIELDS` error because the entity